The Best Tips and Tricks for Photographing Group Poses

 #2: The Trio

 For the Trio pose, imagine a triangle around the heads of your subjects.
 You will want one head at the top of the triangle and the other two acting as the base of your triangle.
-This type of photography shot is a great go-to photo for most groups.
+This type of

 Another one of my top ideas for photographing families and friends is having them all sit on the couch together.
 This keeps them all at an even height and closer together.
 For each photo, change the poses, some with the kids jumping on mom and dad’s back or giving hugs.
 Experiment with different ideas for the best pictures.

 Another first shot I try with families and kids is piggyback.
 Kids love jumping on mom and dad’s back.
 They immediately feel the shoot is going to be more fun and get a feel for the rest of the session.
-That way, they get to play and like the photography session much more in the end.
+That way, they get to play and like the

 #6: Walking Together